XLNT/gnarly/README.md

 ## Features

 - "Instant" updates with confidence intervals
-    - optimistic UI pattern; apply expected changes immedately but revert to source of truth as soon as it's known
+    - optimistic UI pattern; apply expected changes immediately but revert to source of truth as soon as it's known
 - reduces blockchain events into a steady state
-    - optimize queries and architecture
+    - optimize client queries and data architecture
     - compatible with the rest of the world of technology
 - graceful reorg and incorrect optimistic state handling
 - friendly error management